 15-Minute Red Pesto Pasta With Prawns

 - 180 g prawns shelled, cooked, defrosted if frozen

-- 3 tbsp red pesto (sun-dried tomato pesto)
+- 3 tablespoon red pesto (sun-dried tomato pesto)

 - 10 g parmesan grated

-- 1 tsp parsley finely chopped, for garnish
+- 1 teaspoon parsley finely chopped, for garnish

 - Cook pasta in salted boiling water following the instructions on the packet.